techrityorg/Mentorship/curriculum/README.md

 Good luck with your journey and happy coding!

-_This curriculum was culled from HacYourfuture.
+_This curriculum was culled from [HackYourfuture](https://github.com/HackYourFuture/curriculum).